latentcollapse/hlx-compiler/benchmarks/BENCHMARK_RESULTS.md

 **HLX demonstrates that:**
 1. ✅ Deterministic GPU execution is achievable
-2. ✅ Cross-vendor portability works (AMD, NVIDIA, Intel)
-3. ✅ Higher-level abstractions can *improve* results (0.4783 vs 0.5128)
+2. ✅ Higher-level abstractions can *improve* results (0.4783 vs 0.5128)
-4. ✅ Open standards (Vulkan/SPIR-V) are production-ready
+3. ✅ Open standards (Vulkan/SPIR-V) are production-ready

-**For AMD:**
-- Proves portable GPU compute is viable
-- Shows determinism enables better optimization
-- Demonstrates ROCm/Vulkan alignment potential
-- Provides reference implementation for ML on Vulkan

----

-**Next Steps:** See [../README_AMD.md](../README_AMD.md) for collaboration opportunities.